y-board/light-the-y/_setup/demos.md

 icon: fa-solid fa-gamepad-modern
 ---

 We have created several demo applications that you can use to explore the capabilities of the Y-Board.
 Each demo is a complete project that you can load onto the Y-Board and run.
 The demos are designed to be self-contained, so you can run them without needing to write any code.

-The demos are stored on Github at the following link: <https://github.com/y-board/demos>
+You can download the demos and run them on your Y-Board from a web browser using the following link: <https://y-board.github.io/demo-flasher>.

-To run these on your computer, you will need to get these files on your local computer.
+If you want to take a look at the source code of the demos, build them on your own computer, or modify them, the demos are stored on Github at the following link: <https://github.com/y-board/demos>.
+To run these on your computer, you will need to get these files on your local computer using the steps below.

 ## Clone GitHub Repository